-I do not recognize myself with a specific gender and I always had mixed feelings about being female and accepting my nature.
+I do not recognise myself with a specific gender and I always had mixed feelings about being female and accepting my nature.
 I believe everyone has both female and male aspects within themselves and we should try and make use of both of them and balance them out.

 I would like people to understand the power of clothes and how they can influence your feelings.
 The garments in the collection can make you feel more empowered and create a space for you to be yourself.

-The collections are designed in London, manufactured in Italy, and presented both in London and Paris, giving the label an extremely fluid sense of geographical identity.
+The collections are designed in London, manufactured in Italy and presented both in London and Paris giving the label an extremely fluid sense of geographical identity.
 Where, if anywhere, do you feel most at home?
 In today's digital world, do you think we even need just one place?

 I do not have a specific place that makes me feel at home, I love London and I feel privileged to be able to live and work here but also around Europe.
-I personally think the feeling of being at home is not about a being physically in a place, it is rather about a feeling you have for a person, a lover, or a circle of friends you really relate to and that makes you feel you are belonging somewhere.
+I personally think the feeling of being at home is not about being physically in a place, it is rather about a the feeling you have for a person, a lover or a circle of friends you really relate to and that makes you feel you are belonging somewhere.